Originally published February 5, 2019. Updated March 30, 2022

 To unpack this question, let’s first take a step back and look at the overall picture.

 Perhaps you’re thinking, “Ooh, a contract.
 Wonderful.
 I’m an Ace Negotiator.”
-Unfortunately, unlike many contracts we encounter in life, the opportunity to negotiate better rates than those the insurance companies provided doesn’t exist here.
+Unfortunately, unlike many contracts we encounter in life, the opportunity to negotiate better rates than what the insurance companies lists doesn’t exist here.

 To add yet another wrinkle to the process, contracted rates are based on profession.
 They typically range widely and unpredictably.

-- Take a look at your contract with insurance company.
+- Find your contracted reimbursement rates.
+Take a look at your contract with insurance company.
 This contract will include the rates you’ll be reimbursed.
 (Usually, this is at the bottom of your contract, but each will vary.)

-- You may decide to record them someplace easy and accessible.
+- Create a record of your reimbursement rates.
+You may decide to record them someplace easy and accessible.
 We've created a template you can access here for easy and quick tracking.

-- If you accept multiple insurance providers, take a look at each of the contracts and note the reimbursement rates.
+- More than one contract?
+Track your.
+If you accept multiple insurance providers, take a look at each of the contracts and note the reimbursement rates.

 - You’ll see a LOT of codes — don’t get intimidated.
 Try to locate those you know you’ll need first as a starting point.
 This list of actuals will be much smaller than the total list in your contract.

-- You can sort by CPT code once you are finished to see what insurance company and CPT code pays the most
+- Compare your rates.
+You can sort by CPT code once you are finished to see what insurance company and CPT code pays the most

 This is the process we recommend to best set a fair price for both your practice and your clients.
-But we know time is your most valuable resource, so at the very least as you’re looking at pricing, you should know the max reimbursable fee for the codes you’re using.
+But we know time is your most valuable resource, so even if you don't want to create a tracking document, you should know the max reimbursable fee for the codes you’re using as you create your fees.

 CMS has provided a handy tool to make this information public.
 They’ve combed the marketplace and created a database listing the max reimbursement per code paid by an insurance company.